-Today we booked a All-in-one” trip today.
-We went to Tulum, then to Akumal beach to swim with the Sea Turtles and finally into a cenotes to a chilly dip.
+Today we booked an All-in-one” trip today.
+We went to Tulum, then to Akumal beach to swim with the Sea Turtles and finally into a cenote for a chilly dip.

 The day started late, we didn’t get picked up until 9:45 by a company called Go Natural Explorers.
 Our handler was Ada and out driver was Hugo.
 Both were very professional and very friendly.
 Ada’s English was very clear and easy to understand.